Turner Construction: 1990–present

 Turner Construction Company erected several professional sports stadiums during the 1990s.
 Sports construction was not new to the company: Turner's first sports contract was construction of the promenade at Harvard Stadium in 1910, followed by Pitt Stadium for the University of Pittsburgh in 1925.
 In 1995, the company completed construction of the Rose Garden in Portland, Oregon.
-In 1996, they built Charlotte, North Carolina's Bank of America Stadium, followed by completion of Sports Authority Field at Mile High in 2001.
+In 1996, it built Charlotte, North Carolina's Bank of America Stadium, followed by completion of Sports Authority Field at Mile High in 2001.

 In August 1999, Hochtief of Germany purchased The Turner Corporation for $370 million.
 By extension, Turner Construction Company gained access to Hochtief's operations in Australia, the United Kingdom, and the heavy construction field.
 In 2002, Turner Construction expanded its presence in the Washington, D.C. area by acquiring J.A.
 Jones-Tompkins Builders, Inc., the former subsidiary of J.A.
 Jones Construction Company.
 Tompkins Builders, Inc., a new entity, is now a wholly owned subsidiary of Turner Construction.
 By 2016, Turner had 45 office locations around the world.